 Next, a man on his bike stopped and began dialoguing with the Planned Parenthood supporters.
 I approached him and informed him of the community health centers.
 He was surprised and left mentioning that they were “pretty lit.”
 One of the Planned Parenthood supporters turned to me and said, “You really prepped for this.”
 “Yes, of course, I did!”
 I responded.

 After this interaction, the Planned Parenthood crew must have realized that when we [the Pro-Life Future group] engaged in honest, respectful dialogue with passersby, we changed hearts.
 So, from here on out, they got vicious.
 They began shouting in our ears, whistling when we were talking to pedestrians, and tearing up any postcards that people dropped after they yelled at them to throw away our postcards which were “lies.”
-They shouted, “Asian Orange kills.
+They shouted, “Agent Orange kills.
 Don’t take the orange pill” (referring to our orange banners and flyers).

 At one point, the Planned Parenthood supporter who had previously introduced himself as “Your Biggest Fan” shouted, “That [flyer] is anti-woman…!”
 A few minutes later, I mentioned to him, “You notice that I’m a woman, right?”
 He scoffed, “Yes, and that’s what really perturbs me!”